batteriescpp/batteriescpp.github.io/reference/status.hpp.md

 }
 ```

-In fact, because this pattern is so common when invoking system apis, the above example can also be written as:
+In fact, because this pattern is so common when invoking system APIs, the above example can also be written as:

 ```c++
 batt::Status even_better_example()